MicrosoftDocs/ai-builder/ai-builder-docs/support.md

 ms.reviewer: v-dehaas
 ---

-# Get Support for AI Builder
+# Get support for AI Builder

 You can get support for AI Builder on the AI Builder community forums.
 Features that have been released for general availability are eligible for support through Microsoft Support.